c-fraser/graph-guard/README.md

-The `graph-guard` library is accessible via [Maven Central](https://search.maven.org/search?q=g:io.github.c-fraser%20AND%20a:graph-guard) and the `graph-guard-app` application is published in the [releases](https://github.com/c-fraser/graph-guard/releases).
+The `graph-guard` library is accessible via [Maven Central](https://search.maven.org/search?q=g:io.github.c-fraser%20AND%20a:graph-guard) and the `graph-guard-cli` application is published in the [releases](https://github.com/c-fraser/graph-guard/releases).

 > `graph-guard` requires Java 17+.